fjebaker/blog/pages/2021-11-geodesic-equations.md

 nsol = nlsolve(optimf!, [1.0])
 ```

 Note that eq. \eqref{eq-vt-out} has two solutions for $v_t$, representing the forward and backward direction of time.
-In our case, we are examining a stationary metric, and thus the solutions are equivalent -- but we can push the solver to find one solution or another by tweaking the initial value.
+In our case, we are examining a stationary metric, and thus the solutions are equivalent -- but we can push the solver to find one solution over another by tweaking the initial value, as above, to start in the positive domain.

 With $v_t$ constrained, we reassemble `u0` and integrate again: